Canadian University Student Inquires (outside the University of Toronto):

 For planned absences, absences that arise due to known or anticipated circumstances, that fall within a student’s scheduled elective dates:

-For unplanned absences, absences that arise due to unforeseen and often emergent circumstances (eg: illness), that fall within a student’s scheduled elective dates, students must:
+For unplanned absences, absences that arise due to unforeseen and often emergent circumstances (i.e.: illness), that fall within a student’s scheduled elective dates, students must:

 COVID-19

-As the situation with COVID-19 may change at any point in time, the University of Toronto reserves the right to cancel electives.
+Should the situation with COVID-19, or other public health concerns, change at any point in time, the University of Toronto reserves the right to cancel electives.

 We understand the concern these disruptions may cause, and we ask that students regularly check the AFMC Student Portal for any updates.